Healthcare Partnerships

 Rural Produce Rx Toolkit and Learning Cohort

-NKH grantees will integrate lessons learned from established produce prescription programs to build capacity and sustainability for rural communities.
-Grounded in the belief that produce prescription programs should be uniquely tailored to meet the specific needs of each community, NKH partnered with Vouchers 4 Veggies to research and develop a toolkit focused on implementing programs in rural areas.
+Grounded in the belief that produce prescription programs should be uniquely tailored to meet the specific needs of each community, No Kid Hungry partnered with Vouchers 4 Veggies to research and develop a toolkit focused on implementing programs in rural areas.
 By sharing strategies and lessons learned from produce prescription programs operating in rural areas across the country, this toolkit identifies specific ways to utilize community strengths and assets to address the unique challenges often faced by produce prescription program operators in rural communities.

-Through this investment of nearly $500,000, 10 rural produce prescription operators will implement programs utilizing the toolkit and access to a learning cohort over an 18-month period.
-Goals of the learning cohort include:
+In 2022, No Kid Hungry granted nearly $500,000 to 10 rural produce prescription to implement programs utilizing the toolkit and access to a learning cohort over an 18-month period.
+Goals of the learning cohort included:

 • Addressing the key challenges that established rural produce Rx programs report facing in community-based capacity and funding